spacedriveapp/spacedrive/README.md

 - **Key manager** - View, mount, dismount and hide keys.
 Mounted keys automatically unlock respective areas of your filesystem.
 - **Smart tags** - Define routines on custom tags to automate workflows, easily tag files individually, in bulk and automatically via rules.
 - **Spaces** - A collection of files organized visually and shareable as public web pages with a Spacedrive account.
-- **Statistics** - View statistics such as total capacity, index size, preview media size, free space—to name a few.
+- **Statistics** - Statistics such as total capacity, index size, preview media size, free space etc.
+- **Jobs** - Each task a client performs, a body of work we refer to as a "job", is logged and reversible.
 - **Timeline** - View a linear timeline of content, travel to any time and see media represented visually, including overlapping content.
 - **Extensions** - Build tools on top of Spacedrive, extend functionality and integrate third party services.
 Extension directory on [spacedrive.co/extensions](#).
 - **Manage redundancy** - Ensure a specific amount of copies exist for your important data, discover at-risk files and monitor device/drive health.